-The Emergency Services College provides vocational training to supply labour for the rescue services and emergency response centres.
-In addition, it provides preparedness training for disturbances in normal conditions and emergency conditions as well as training for international civil crisis management tasks.
-The Emergency Services College is supervised by the Finnish Ministry of the Interior.
+The Emergency Services Academy Finland (formerly known as the Emergency Services College) provides vocational training to supply labour for the rescue services and emergency response centres.
+In addition, it provides preparedness training for disturbances in normal conditions and emergency conditions as well as training for international civil protection tasks.
+The Emergency Services Academy Finland is supervised by the Finnish Ministry of the Interior.

-The Emergency Services College is involved in the research and development functions in the field.
+The Emergency Services Academy Finland is involved in the research and development functions in the field.
 It is also responsible for maintaining the assignment register of the rescue services (PRONTO) and the central library of the rescue field.

-Approximately 400-500 students study at The Emergency Services College yearly.
+Approximately 400-500 students study at The Emergency Services Academy Finland yearly.
 The amount of students varies from time to time as a part of the studies may be distance studies.
 About 15 % of the students are women.
 The accommodation and the meals are free of charge for the students.

 The Training Ground